Hall coefficient in the ground state of stripe-ordered La_2-x_Ba_x_CuO_4_ single crystals

-Figure 3 shows the $p$-dependent behavior of $R_{\rm H}$ in 9 T parallel to the c-axis.
-For LBCO with $x=0.11$, data of $R_{\rm H}$ obtained from the measurements of the magnetic-field dependence of the Hall voltage at 70 K (above $T_{\rm d2}$), 45 K (a little below $T_{\rm d2}$) and 30 K (at a temperature with negative $R_{\rm H}$) are also plotted, exhibiting a good agreement with data of $R_{\rm H}$ obtained from the measurements of the temperature dependence of the Hall voltage in 9 T. At high temperatures around 80 K, $R_{\rm H}$ is found to be positive and decrease with increasing $x$, as in the case of La$_{2-x}$Sr$_x$CuO$_4$ (LSCO) single crystals.~\cite{ono} For $x=0.08$, $R_{\rm H}$ above the onset temperature of the SC transition, $T_{\rm c}^{\rm onset}$, estimated from $\rho_{\rm ab}$ in 9 T shown in Fig. 1, is almost independent of temperature, whereas it gradually decreases with decreasing temperature below $T_{\rm c}^{\rm onset}$ due to the SC transition.
+As for the $p$-dependent behavior of $R_{\rm H}$ in 9 T parallel to the c-axis shown in Fig. 3, $R_{\rm H}$ is found to be positive and it decreases with increasing $x$ at high temperatures $\sim 80$ K, as in the case of La$_{2-x}$Sr$_x$CuO$_4$ (LSCO) single crystals.~\cite{ono} For $x=0.08$, $R_{\rm H}$ above the onset temperature of the SC transition, $T_{\rm c}^{\rm onset}$, estimated from $\rho_{\rm ab}$ in 9 T shown in Fig. 1, is almost independent of temperature, whereas it gradually decreases with decreasing temperature below $T_{\rm c}^{\rm onset}$ owing to the SC transition.
 For $x=0.11$ and 0.12, on the other hand, $R_{\rm H}$ markedly decreases below $T_{\rm d2}$ as well as for $x=0.10$ shown in Fig. 2.
-Since $T_{\rm c}^{\rm onset}$ is far below $T_{\rm d2}$, the marked decrease in $R_{\rm H}$ is irrespective of the SC transition.
-Comparing the data of $x=0.10$ with those of $x=0.11$, the extrapolation of the data above $T_{\rm c}^{\rm onset}$ to zero temperature suggests that the sign change of $R_{\rm H}$ is more marked for $x=0.10$ than for 0.11, as shown by broken lines in Fig. 3.
+Because $T_{\rm c}^{\rm onset}$ is far below $T_{\rm d2}$, the marked decrease in $R_{\rm H}$ is irrespective of the SC transition.
+Comparing the data of $x=0.10$ with those of $x=0.11$, the extrapolation of the data above $T_{\rm c}^{\rm onset}$ to zero temperature suggests that the sign change of $R_{\rm H}$ is more marked for $x=0.10$ than for 0.11, as shown by the broken lines in Fig. 3.
 For LBCO and LNSCO with $x=0.12$, on the other hand, $R_{\rm H}$ becomes almost zero at low temperatures.
 These results are summarized as follows.
 For the samples in the TLT phase and therefore in the charge stripe-ordered state, $R_{\rm H}$ markedly decreases with decreasing temperature below $T_{\rm d2}$.
 Moreover, the sign change of $R_{\rm H}$ at low temperatures exhibits a significant dependence on $p$.